 "Where Academics and Creativity Merge."

-Dr. Martin is teaches Communication adn Design at Hampton University on the Virgina coast, where he keeps an eye on students' writing and design as well as the Atlantic surf.
+Dr. Martin teaches digital design, advertising, ad communciation at Hampton University on the Virginia coast, where he keeps an eye on students' writing and design as well as the Atlantic surf.

-Dr. Martin was awarded the PhD from Regent University and receiving honors for his dissertation, "Lingua Franka: An Examination of the Frank Sheed's Rhetorical Achievement."
-He earned a BA in Political Science from George Mason University, as well as the MA in Journalism from Regent University.
+Dr. Martin was awarded the PhD from Regent University and received honors for his dissertation, "Lingua Franka: An Examination of the Frank Sheed's Rhetorical Achievement."
+He earned a BA in political science from George Mason University, as well as the MA in journalism from Regent University.